 - That they not only take user submissions but also aggregate images from multiple other sites, multiplying the risks of potential copyright or right of privacy infringements

 Pexels is a very serious site with a lot of work involved in its creation and maintenance.
-The owners clearly know their thing.
-However, the aggregator factor means the source for the images is not always that clear and the use of CC0 in this context is not the safest practice.
+The developers clearly know their thing.
+The aggregator factor means the source for the images is not always that clear and the use of CC0 in this context is not the safest practice, but being acquired by a reputable company like Canva adds a veil of safety not many free photo sites have.

 Life of Pix – Super Curated Artsy Photos for Free